 Mendocino County is a wealth of natural resources, economic opportunity, and social capital.
 We need to harness this wealth for growth and prosperity in our community.
 It’s that simple.
 So is EDFC’s mission:

 Connecting money and ideas with entrepreneurs to create sustainable prosperity in Lake & Mendocino Counties.

 EDFC is a 501(c)3 non-profit Community Development Financial Institution (CDFI), that has been operating since 1995, with extensive lending history.
 We believe in building a healthy community that encourages resourcefulness, creativity and abundance for future generations.

-We focus on providing gap financing and acting as lender-of-last-resort for small businesses, incubating economic development projects, and coordinating economic development activity for Mendocino County.
+We focus on providing gap financing and acting as an alternative lender for small businesses, incubating economic development projects, and coordinating economic development activity for Mendocino County.

 In April, 2015, an innovative way for local investors to support the local economy was initiated – a Direct Public Offering of Local Social Impact Notes.
 The DPO’s initial activity raised $354,000 to help fund a start-up – Mendocino Wool & Fiber Mill business located in Ukiah.

 As of May, 2018, EDFC had disbursed 97 loans to ultimate recipients totaling $6,018,333.
 Over 300 jobs have been created as a result of these programs.

 In addition to EDFC’s financing activities, the organization was awarded two grants from the Department of the Treasury totaling $231,678 to study the feasibility of small-scale meat processing for Mendocino County.